Lovesan/bike/README.md

 - SBCL has full support for foreign thread callbacks.
 - Unlike CCL, for example.
-- [ECL requires foreign code to call specific runtime function on foreign thread before lisp code can be executed](https://ecl.common-lisp.dev/static/manual/Embedding-ECL.html#index-ecl_005fimport_005fcurrent_005fthread-1), so if using FTC, write wrappers in C# and don't pass callbacks into foreign code directly.
+- ECL requires foreign threads to be manually registered in the Lisp runtime.
+The library does this automatically.

 ### Windows